Emulator Issues #12725

 Files

-Updated by phire over 2 years ago
+Updated by phire about 3 years ago

 in my quest to get the most accurate, console-like experience out of the emulator and the monitor